pactflow/docs.pactflow.io/website/docs/docs/on-premises/security-audit-report.md

 This vulnerability applies to the PostgreSQL server only.
 The Pactflow Docker image only uses the PostgreSQL client, and hence is not affected by this vulnerability.

 ### CVE-2022-37434

+#### Description

+A heap-based buffer over-read or buffer overflow in inflate in inflate.c via a large gzip header extra field.

 #### Component